 About

-I am a developer with a strong passion for code, but also for style and design.
-I enjoy building accessible, pixel-perfect user interfaces that combine curated design with solid, scalable design.
+I'm a frontend developer with a strong passion for code, design, and the details that make an interface feel right.
+I enjoy building accessible, pixel-perfect user interfaces that combine curated aesthetics with solid, scalable architecture.

-In my spare time, however, I like to keep my mind active: I read, I'm passionate about card games and strategic video games, and I'm always looking for new stimuli to grow, even outside of code.
+Outside of code, I like to keep my mind active: I read, I'm into card games and strategic video games, and I'm always looking for new stimuli to grow — both inside and outside the screen.

 Website